ETA444/datacamp-learning/Data Scientist Professional with Python/Exploratory Data Analysis in Python.md

 ![Pasted image 20230710171151](/images/Pasted%20image%2020230710171151.png)

 ***
-## sns.countplot
+## .countplot()

-The `sns.countplot` function in the seaborn library is used to display a count plot, which shows the count of observations in each category of a categorical variable.
+The `.countplot()` function in the seaborn library is used to display a count plot, which shows the count of observations in each category of a categorical variable.
 It is a useful tool for visualizing the distribution and frequency of different categories within a single variable.

 **Function signature:**
 ```python